New Interdisciplinary Major Offers Customizable Approach to Education

 [Ryan Hartwig], Ph.D., chair of the Department of Communication Studies, helped spearhead the major.
 “We envisioned a program that would meet the unique needs of certain students and to respond to the changing trends in higher education.
 With the key outcome of employability in mind, this program encourages students to explore what they want to do, and then helps them create a way to prepare for their career,” said Hartwig.

 “A lot of APU faculty use an interdisciplinary teaching approach, so there’s excitement surrounding this new way to serve our students,” Hartwig said.
 “Every other week I read an article in Inside Higher Ed or The Chronicle of Higher Education that highlights this trend.”
 Hartwig refers to this growing enthusiasm for tailor-made education as the Chipotle effect.
 “Everyone customizes their own meal at Chipotle and that's happening in higher education too.”

 Sophomore Adia Middleton combines international relations, sociology, and social work for her interdisciplinary major.
 She finds the freedom of crafting a major empowering and plans to pursue a career in social entrepreneurship after she graduates.
 “I selected coursework to give me a broad platform for graduate school and beyond,” Middleton said.

 The interdisciplinary studies major comprises 54 units, including an 18-unit vocational development core and 36 units of courses in two or three disciplinary areas of at least 12 units each.
 The core includes an internship and a capstone to prepare students for their careers.
-For more information on the Interdisciplinary Studies program, visit here or contact Jeff Boian: firstname.lastname@example.org.
+Learn more about the Interdisciplinary Studies program.

 Posted: June 11, 2018